AcademiaActivated/ScholarSight/README.md

 #### Part 3 of 10: The Scholar Sight Concision Audit
-_"Do you limit your line length?"_
-Review the brevity of your academic writing
+Review the brevity of your academic writing: _"Do you limit your line length?"_
 Study the Scholar Sight Concision Audit to optimise the occurrence of overextended sentences in your academic writing.

 #### Part 4 of 10: The Scholar Sight Articulation Audit
 Review the terminology of your academic writing:  _"Do you write the right words?"_
 Study the Scholar Sight Articulation Audit to evolve a more vast, varied, versatile vocabulary in your academic writing.